Novissimo/Elections-Analysis/README.md

 # 2016-Election-Analysis

-This project analyzes the polls and election results of the 2016 presidential campaigns of Hillary Clinton and Donal Trump.
+This project analyzes the polls and election results of the 2016 presidential campaigns of Hillary Clinton and Donald Trump.